 The current cancer treatment landscape is carved from centuries of scientific knowledge, gained by those dedicated to advancing a greater understanding of the human body.
 Diagnoses once thought incurable have now shifted, with new thinking, new research, new therapies, and new discoveries made possible by those who walked the path of innovation before us.1

 Now, it’s our turn.
 We’re pioneering advancements in oncology that enhance the immune system’s ability to detect and kill cancer.
-Born from our patented BEAT® (Bispecific Engagement by Antibodies based on the T-cell receptor) technology platform, our immuno-oncology assets currently in Phase 1 clinical trials facilitate binding of powerful immune cells called CD3 (or T cells) to HER2- and CD38-expressing tumors.2 This may allow for the treatment of cancers such as breast and multiple myeloma, including those non-responsive or resistant to standard care.
+Born from our patented BEAT® (Bispecific Engagement by Antibodies based on the T cell receptor) technology platform, our Phase 1 immuno-oncology asset, ISB 1342, binds powerful immune cells called CD3 (or T cells) to CD38-expressing tumors.2 This approach has potential to treat patients with multiple myeloma, including those non-responsive or resistant to standard care.

 At Ichnos Sciences, we’re working to change the therapeutic approaches of autoimmune diseases.